gbrylinski/sinatra_jsonapi_microservice_template/README.md

 ## Final thoughts

 Have fun.
 It's very, very simple application made in minutes to check if and how well Sinatra + Sequel + Sinja performs.

 For me it's a great combination and definitely worth considering for small code pieces like specialized microservice.
+Sinatra is amazing, every Rubyist knows that, right?
+Sinja seems to be very powerful and makes API implementation very easy.

 Any comments as well as constructive critics is very welcome.